 - How and when will they steal share from iPhone 7?

-While we won’t attempt to answer these specific questions, we raise them to illustrate the difficult challenges of NPIs and and of product transition planning.
+While we won’t attempt to answer these specific questions, we raise them to illustrate the difficult challenges of NPIs and product transition planning.
 We’ll discuss briefly the advanced statistical techniques for managing around these challenges, and the ability of advanced-analytic software to automate the forecast process and improve accuracy more than ever before.

 A Supersession is an adjustment tool for a Time Series forecast that models the transfer of demand from one or more products to a new product or set of products.
 Supersession is useful in modeling: